$1,794 Movers from Seattle to Chicago

 - Chicago’s population is about 273% greater than Seattle.

-- Chicago's crime rate is lower than Seattle with a score of 35.19 compared to 59.09.
+- Chicago's crime rate is lower than Seattle with a score of 35.19 compared to Seattle's 59.09.
+This means that Chicago neighborhoods are safer than 35.19% of all U.S. neighborhoods, and Seattle neighborhoods are safer than 59.09%.

-- Chicago is considered to be less safe than Seattle with a score of 33.87 vs 49.23.
+- Chicago is considered to be less safe than Seattle with a score of 33.87 vs Seattle's 49.23.

-- Air Quality in Chicago is Good, and in Seattle it’s Good.
+- Air quality in Chicago is good, and in Seattle it's good.

-Considerations for moving to Chicago, IL
+Considerations for moving to Chicago

-- Weather: Although Chicago gets less snowfall than surrounding areas in the Midwest and the Great Lakes region, heavy snowfall could still affect your move in the wintertime..
+- Weather: Although Chicago gets less snowfall than surrounding areas in the Midwest and the Great Lakes region, heavy snowfall could still affect your move in the wintertime.

-- HOA Rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.
+- HOA rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.

-- Elevator Reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.
+- Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.

-- Truck Parking Permits: Some cities require parking permits for large vehicles and moving trucks.
+- Truck parking permits: Some cities require parking permits for large vehicles and moving trucks.
 Find out if you need any parking permits ahead of time.

-- State Licensing: In Illinois, regulations on in-state moves and local movers are set forth by the Illinois Commerce Commission.
+- State licensing: In Illinois, regulations on in-state moves and local movers are set forth by the Illinois Commerce Commission.
 To move household goods locally and intrastate, companies need to have a Certificate of Public Convenience and Necessity, so make sure the companies you’re considering have one and that it’s current.
 Make sure the moving company you use has a license before hiring.

-- State Regulator: You can verify a Illinois moving license and its status on the state regulator's official website.
+- State regulator: You can verify a Illinois moving license and its status through the state's public utilities commission.

-- Moving Permits: Illinois does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
+- Moving permits: Illinois does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.

-- Change of Address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forward to Chicago.
+- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
+You can set an official move date on the form and this way all of your mail will get properly forwarded to Chicago.
 Get started here.

-- Moving Checklist: Our moving checklist will help you have the peace of mind that you’ve got everything covered.
+- Moving checklist: Our moving checklist will help you have the peace of mind that you've got everything covered.

-Local Seattle Movers
+Local Seattle movers

 Company | Quote | Rating | Contact |